 Interactions with Housing and University Staff – Reference SCC 4.05, 4.09, and 4.20

 Housing Staff members, who in the course of their duties are confronted with violations of University policy, are obligated to report them.
-Housing staff members include Residence Life Coordinators, Assistant Life Coordinators, resident assistants, community, facilities staff, housekeeping, and desk workers.
+Housing staff members include Residence Life Coordinators, Assistant Residence Life Coordinators, resident assistants, community, facilities staff, housekeeping, and desk workers.
 The harassment of any housing staff members may result in disciplinary action.

 Keys – Reference SCC 4.02, 4.13, and 4.21